emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/near-sdk-rs.md

    The crate is mandatory even if your contract does not use the storage.
 Just declare an empty crate.

-3. Define methods that Axion will expose as smart contract methods:
+3. Define methods that Fermi will expose as smart contract methods:
     * You are free to define any methods for the struct but only public methods will be exposed as smart contract methods;
     * Methods need to use either `&self`, `&mut self`, or `self`;
     * Decorate the `impl` section with `#[near_bindgen]` macro.
 That is where all the M.A.G.I.C.
 (Macros-Auto-Generated Injected Code) is happening